AdamBoley/The-Space-Marine-Legions/README.md

 #### **Discussion - Observations**

-The second discussion text box deals with the current observations of the Legion, such as doctrine, organisational model, unique units, strengths and so on, and as such is written in the present tense.
+The second discussion text box deals with the current observations of the Legion, such as doctrine, organisational model, unique units, numerical strength and so on, and as such is written in the present tense.

 See below for a screenshot of the observations text box from the Iron Warriors Legion article: